Right of First Refusal in Utah Parenting Plans Dustin February 23, 2026

 When a Right of First Refusal Clause Helps and When It Hurts

 Not every parenting plan needs a right of first refusal clause.
 For some families it is a strong fit.
-For others it is gasoline on a conflict fire.
-The difference is usually the same: communication quality, distance, and how predictable each parent’s schedule is.
+For others it can inflame conflict.
+The difference usually depends on communication quality, distance, predictability, and whether both parents can cooperate around short-notice care.

 Common situations where it can help